cse112-sp20/CalamariCrew/README.md

 It will run HTMLHint across all the HTML files found in the root folder.

+It will run StyleLint (CSS Linter) across all CSS files found in the root folder.

 ### `npm test`

 It will run all the unit tests in the `test` directory.
 The test files have to end with the extension `(test|spec).(ts|tsx|js)` in order to be picked up by jest.